The FTDC staff are happy to assist UM faculty, staff, and TAs

 with issues related to software and hardware.
 We provide support

-The FTDC lab, located in Weir Hall, is closed to walk-in traffic during the Fall 2020 semester due to COVID-19 social distancing guidelines.
+The FTDC lab, located in Weir Hall, is closed to walk-in traffic during the Spring 2021 semester due to COVID-19 social distancing guidelines.
 If you need access to any of the special equipment or services, such as video digitization or document/slide scanning, please call to make an appointment for a student worker to assist you with these tasks.

 IT Services Overview for New Faculty Orientation

 The slides from IT's presentation during New Faculty Orientation are now available.